Lina Cavalieri: Biography

 During her career, Cavalieri sang with other prominent singers, including Giuseppe Anselmi, Mary Garden (the world premiere of Massenet's Chérubin, 1905), Mattia Battistini, Titta Ruffo, Feodor Chaliapin, Nikolay Figner, Antonio Scotti, Vanni Marcoux, Giovanni Zenatello, Tito Schipa, and the French tenor Lucien Muratore, whom she married in 1913 after his divorce from soprano Marguerite Bériza.
 After retiring from the stage, Cavalieri ran a cosmetic salon in Paris.
 In 1914, on the eve of her fortieth birthday – her beauty still spectacular – she wrote an advice column on make-up for women in Femina magazine and published a book, My Secrets of Beauty.
 In her Parisian Institut de Beauté, she licensed Parfums Isabey Paris and not only sold Isabey perfumes, but also developed in 1926 a range of beauty products.
 The same year, she launched her own perfume, called "Mona Lina", apparently inspired by Leonardo da Vinci's Mona Lisa.
 In 1915, she returned to her native Italy to make motion pictures.

 When that country became involved in World War I, she went to the United States, where she made four more silent films.
 The last three of her films were the product of her friend, the film director Edward José.
 Almost all of her films are considered lost.

 After marrying her fourth husband, Paolo d'Arvanni, she returned to live with her husband in Italy.
 Well into her sixties when World War II began, she nevertheless worked as a volunteer nurse.

 Cavalieri was killed on 7 February 1944 during an Allied bombing raid that destroyed her home in Florence near Poggio Imperiale, where she had been placed under police surveillance because of her foreign husband.
-Hearing an American bomber nearby, Cavalieri, her husband, and the servants ran to the air-raid shelter in the grounds, but Cavalieri and her husband were delayed because they were collecting her valuable jewellery from the house.
-Both Cavalieri and her husband were killed running to the air-raid shelter, while the servants inside the shelter all survived.
+Hearing an American bomber nearby, Cavalieri, her husband, and their servants ran to the air-raid shelter in the grounds.
+However, she and her husband were delayed because they were collecting her valuable jewellery from the house and both were killed on their way to the shelter, while the servants already inside it all survived.